1Thessalonians 4:13-14

 rather indicates that they feared that those who failed to live until the coming of Christ would be at an irreparable disadvantage at His return.
 They thought there was a peculiar advantage attached to survival until the end time (cf. Da 12:12).
 They fancied that those who had departed would miss the blissful reunion, or at least come behind those who lived until the parousia.
 Thus their grief was not just a natural sorrow for their own loss but grief for the supposed loss of their loved ones sustained by their death before the return of the Lord.
 (Ibid)

-And so here Paul writes to the saints at Thessalonica who had lost loved ones so that they would not grieve but to the contrary they would be empowered by this sound doctrine regarding a believer's death to comfort one another with the sure hope of future glory to be revealed at Christ's return (see note 1 Thessalonians 4:18).
+And so here Paul writes to the saints at Thessalonica who had lost loved ones so that they would not grieve but to the contrary they would be empowered by this sound doctrine regarding a believer's death to comfort one another with the sure hope of future glory to be revealed at Christ's return (1Th 4:18-note).

 As Rotherham has commented